helium/HIP/0000-detering-gaming-through-verification-fees.md

 ## Rejection Due to Gaming Concerns
 As gaming becomes rampant within the MOBILE ecosystem, this HIP gives CPI's the authority to deny submission information on radios and Wi-Fi AP's even after they were initially approved if new information comes to light that the CPI suspects that the information originally submitted is no longer accurate or valid.
 Upon denying a previously approved submission, the radio/Wi-Fi AP will no longer earn PoC Modeled Coverage Points until a new submission is submitted and approved by the CPI.
 These new submissions will occur the same fees identified in the fee schedule above.
 New submissions due to gaming concerns may require additional submission data beyond what is required in the above portion of this HIP, such as a live or recorded video of the actual installation.

+Further, if a submission is rejected for gaming concerns, the CPI and verifying entity may take up to 30 calendar days to re-verify the new information submitted.

 ## Drawbacks: